top of page

 What do all of these sentences have in common?
 They feel a bit detached from the reader and have extra words that aren't necessarily needed.

 In academic writing, it’s common to create more distance between yourself and your reader.
 During that process, we can easily add more words through a process called nominalization.
-Basically we make words such as verbs and adjectives into nouns, usually by adding a suffix.
+Basically, we make words such as verbs and adjectives into nouns, usually by adding a suffix.

 Think: